Climate change

 While it remains to be seen just how effective the Minneapolis Climate Action Plan will be, it appears to be relatively in line with the localized climate change policies advocated for by Dellinger.
 The Plan requires progress to be reported annually, and provides that climate reduction goals and strategies must be revisited at a minimum of every three years.
 In addition, the Plan seeks to improve the energy infrastructure by making environmental and infrastructural benefits more equitable between low-income communities and elsewhere in Minneapolis.
 Furthermore, the Plan seeks the involvement of private entities and the public at-large.
 On a broad policy level, the Plan prioritizes “high impact, short timeframe,” and cost effective strategies, while attempting to implement strategies with multiple benefits to the climate change problem.
 Time will tell whether Minneapolis’s own localized climate action plan will see effective results such as those analyzed by Dellinger, but hey, you have to start somewhere.

-Guest Commentary – Climate Change: Is Anyone Ever Going to Do Anything about it?
+Guest Commentary – Climate Change: Is Anyone Ever Going to Do Anything About It?

 by Myanna Dellinger, JD, MA – Associate Professor at Western State College of Law and Director of the Institute for Global Law and Policy